 5. Get your dose of daily sunshine

 According to dermatologists, keeping sun exposure steady but limited throughout the year is best for your skin, rather than under exposing it in winter and over-exposing it during the hottest months of the year.
-Getting a little bit of sunshine every day also ensures your daily dose of vitamin D and helps maintain a healthy glow by secreting steady amounts of melanin production within the skin.
+Getting a little bit of sunshine every day also ensures your daily dose of vitamin D and helps maintain radiant skin by secreting steady amounts of melanin production within the skin.
 It is also widely known to improve mood, immunity and focus.
 So, whether it is with a morning walk or sitting by your window with a good book, giving your skin 20 minutes of healthy sunshine every other day in the winter months, is a good thing.

 6. Wear sunscreen daily